 Topics covered during the program:

-In summary, as a mediator, I am glad that I am now more aware of what is discussed during a court-approved parent education programs.
-If you are going through a divorce or paternity action and find yourself required to attend the program, know that during your time spent, I trust you will find a few tips to help yourself and your family.
+In summary, as a mediator, I am glad that I am now more aware of what was discussed during a court-approved parent education program.
+If you are going through a divorce or paternity action, I encourage you to learn more about how to support your children during the transition.
+If I, as a mediator, can be helpful – please reach out.